SUMMARY OF WILDLIFE AND ECOLOGY

 a diverse habitat for birds, mammals and reptiles.

 A total of 60 species of bird have been observed in the Parish in the last two or three years, but there are undoubtedly more than this.
-Of particular interest is a report of barn owls nesting in the Alderham area, and the sighting on the river of a goosander.
+Of particular interest is a report of barn owls nesting in the Alderham area, and the confirmed sighting of goosanders on the river.

 At least nine species of fish (as listed by the Environment Agency) are found in the local stretch of the River Avon.

 Otters have colonised the lower reaches of the Avon (see below), and the Environment Agency

 have advised that all watercourses in the area are potential habitats for otters

 as such should be sensitively managed in order to protect and encourage these